OneWater Marine (NASDAQ:ONEW) Shares Gap Down to $39.07

-OneWater Marine Inc. (NASDAQ:ONEW) gapped down prior to trading on Wednesday .
+OneWater Marine Inc. (NASDAQ:ONEW) shares gapped down before the market opened on Wednesday .
 The stock had previously closed at $39.07, but opened at $37.58.
-OneWater Marine shares last traded at $37.80, with a volume of 941 shares trading hands.
+OneWater Marine shares last traded at $37.80, with a volume of 941 shares traded.

-A number of equities research analysts have commented on ONEW shares.
-Zacks Investment Research upgraded OneWater Marine from a “hold” rating to a “buy” rating and set a $50.00 price target on the stock in a research report on Friday, July 23rd.
-Robert W. Baird restated a “buy” rating on shares of OneWater Marine in a research report on Monday, August 2nd.
-Finally, Raymond James cut their target price on OneWater Marine from $68.00 to $61.00 and set an “outperform” rating on the stock in a research report on Friday, July 30th.
-Five investment analysts have rated the stock with a buy rating, Based on data from MarketBeat, OneWater Marine has an average rating of “Buy” and a consensus price target of $50.29.
+A number of research analysts have recently weighed in on the stock.
+Raymond James dropped their price objective on shares of OneWater Marine from $68.00 to $61.00 and set an “outperform” rating for the company in a research note on Friday, July 30th.
+Robert W. Baird reissued a “buy” rating on shares of OneWater Marine in a research note on Monday, August 2nd.
+Finally, Zacks Investment Research raised shares of OneWater Marine from a “hold” rating to a “buy” rating and set a $50.00 price objective for the company in a research note on Friday, July 23rd.
+Five analysts have rated the stock with a buy rating, According to data from MarketBeat.com, the stock has a consensus rating of “Buy” and a consensus price target of $50.29.

-The company also recently announced a dividend, which was paid on Monday, July 19th.
-Shareholders of record on Monday, June 28th were given a $1.80 dividend.
+The business also recently declared a dividend, which was paid on Monday, July 19th.
+Shareholders of record on Monday, June 28th were issued a $1.80 dividend.
 The ex-dividend date was Friday, June 25th.

-In other news, Director John Troiano sold 12,514 shares of the firm’s stock in a transaction on Wednesday, August 4th.
-The stock was sold at an average price of $45.34, for a total value of $567,384.76.
-Following the completion of the transaction, the director now directly owns 6,250 shares of the company’s stock, valued at $283,375.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, Director Mitchell W. Legler sold 1,500 shares of OneWater Marine stock in a transaction on Wednesday, July 14th.
-The shares were sold at an average price of $42.20, for a total value of $63,300.00.
-Following the sale, the director now directly owns 59,799 shares of the company’s stock, valued at approximately $2,523,517.80.
+In other OneWater Marine news, Director Keith Style sold 2,500 shares of OneWater Marine stock in a transaction on Wednesday, June 30th.
+The shares were sold at an average price of $40.91, for a total value of $102,275.00.
+Following the transaction, the director now owns 31,425 shares in the company, valued at approximately $1,285,596.75.
+The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, Director John Troiano sold 24,840 shares of OneWater Marine stock in a transaction on Monday, August 2nd.
+The shares were sold at an average price of $47.47, for a total transaction of $1,179,154.80.
 The disclosure for this sale can be found here.
-Insiders sold 41,354 shares of company stock valued at $1,912,115 over the last three months.
-Company insiders own 24.63% of the company’s stock.
+In the last quarter, insiders sold 41,354 shares of company stock worth $1,912,115.
+24.63% of the stock is owned by company insiders.

 OneWater Marine Company Profile (NASDAQ:ONEW)